-Well, let me introduce you to Le Bab; the polished, over-achieving brother of your 4am fetish.
+Well, let me introduce you to Le Bab: the polished, over-achieving brother of your 4am fetish.

 On arrival to this (very Instagrammable) Kingly Court loft, we were asked if we could move tables as there was a bigger party turning up.
 Before we could happily oblige, our server offered us a round of free cocktails to compensate- really really excellent service guys.
 Fuckin’ A.

 For a side order we grabbed a portion of fondue double-cooked fries.
-Now, in Le Bab’s words these are “an homage to the humble kebab van” and, I’m sorry, but if this is what they serve then why aren’t those van’s bloody everywhere?
+Now, in Le Bab’s words these are “an homage to the humble kebab van” and, I’m sorry, but if this is what they serve then why aren’t these van’s bloody everywhere?
 I mean, Jesus Christ dipping double cooked salty chips into a thick mature cheese fondue should be illegal amounts of pleasure for a Monday.
 Just check out the reviews here.